clakeb/genesis-layouts/README.md

 * Layouts are built and arranged in order of priority with the least prioritized occuring first in an array and the highest prioritized occuring last in an array.
 * When a condition is met, settings from one layout may be overridden when a second condition is met in higher priority.

+*Developer's Note: This package is meant to be a markup-first library.
+As such, it will only produce and rearrange markup.
+However, it will not customize or build out your stylesheets and user interfaces as they will inevitably vary from project to project.*

 # Usage
 To build a layout, simply filter a passed array via the two filter hooks: `custom_page_layouts` or `custom_post_layouts`.